kennethreitz/kennethreitz.org/data/random/mental-health.md

 - **Sleep:**
   - I try to get enough sleep, every night.
 This is crucial for me.
   - Bipolar disorder is very easily triggered by lack of sleep.
-- **Avoid Alcohol:**
-  - I don't generally drink alcohol.
-It's a depressant.
-  - If you're unaware, this is good general life advice, too.
 - **Support Network:**
   - I have a good support network of friends and family that know about my condition and how to help me.
   - Maintaining these relationships, and the complexities that come with them, is a full-time job.